Primary Technical Concepts

-Further, VxRail establishes a lifecycle management system to keep the clusters hardware patched, current with VMware releases through further automation.
+Further, VxRail establishes a lifecycle management system to keep the clusters patched and current with VMware and releases through further automation.

 Overall, the purview of VxRail HCI System Software is to take servers in a raw state and deliver a fully paved vSphere installation, complete with vCenter Server managing cluster(s), vSAN shared storage and related constructs.

-Virtualized, software-defined networking is a core concept leveraged by the TA4V solution.
-This important infrastructure layer brings maximum flexibility and growth potential for TA4V from small to large systems.
+Virtualized, software-defined networking is a core concept leveraged by the PRA solution.
+This important infrastructure layer brings maximum flexibility and growth potential for PRA from small to large systems.
 NSX-T Data Center brings a few key technologies into play that benefit the solution: